BlaxKnight/Portable/README.md

 ### Installation
-Just use Apache and Change data.php to Config servers.
+Just use apache and change data.php to config servers.
 Thank You :)